d12frosted/elpa-mirror/stable-melpa/timu-caribbean-theme-readme.txt

     By default the border is turned off.
     To turn this on add the following to your =~/.emacs.d/init.el= or =~/.emacs=:
       (customize-set-variable 'timu-caribbean-mode-line-border t)

+III.
+Utility functions
+  A. Toggle between intense and non intense colors for `org-mode'
+      M-x timu-caribbean-toggle-org-colors-intensity RET.

+  B. Toggle between borders and no borders for the `mode-line'
+      M-x timu-caribbean-toggle-mode-line-border RET.